MicrosoftDocs/power-platform/power-virtual-agents/fundamentals-get-started.md

 1. Select **Create**.
 The process of creating your first bot in a new environment can take up to 15 minutes; subsequent bots will be created much faster.

-1. After a few minutes, you'll land on the bot overview page.
+1. After a few minutes, you'll be redirected to the bot's overview page.
 You'll see a banner at the top of the Power Virtual Agents portal indicating that the bot is still being built.
-You can't save any edits during this time, but you can:
+While your bot is building, you can't save any edits during this time, but you can:
     - explore the overall user interface
     - look at topics
     - experiment with the preloaded user topics and system topics